A Brand is a representation of your publication: it defines your newspaper, your magazine, your catalog, and so on.

 - Project-oriented Brands, typically used by book publishers and advertising agencies.

 For these types of Brands, Issues are used per project.
-For this purpose, Enterprise allows you to define Categories, Editions, Workflow Statuses, and Authorizations on Issue level by using the Overrule Brand option on the Issue Maintenance page.
+For this purpose, Categories, Editions, Workflow Statuses, and Authorizations on Issue level can be defined by using the Overrule Brand option on the Issue Maintenance page.
 Each Issue therefore will have its own set of Categories, Editions, Workflow Statuses and Authorizations.

 You can have both periodic and project-oriented Brands within one Enterprise system.
 You can even combine them within one Brand.